I'm interested in

 If you're into technology, linguistics makes you a great candidate for tech companies.
 You'll be on their radar because you comprehend how and why people interact in their day to day lives and how and why they respond to businesses, and through online communication.

-Griffith is the only Australian university offering a dedicated bachelor level degree combining studies in languages and linguistics.
 Studying here, you'll benefit from dedicated teaching practice like no other.
 You'll learn in small classes, getting individual attention from award winning lecturers with years of teaching experience.

 You'll apply your knowledge of linguistics and your chosen language in real world challenges including second language learning and teaching, intercultural communication, and translating and interpreting.